anoopjayadharan-me/kubernetes/README.md

 ### Setting up K8s Cluster using LXC/LXD
 **Note:** For development purpose and not recommended for Production use.
 Tested on Ubuntu 20.04 and kubernetes version 1.28

-### If you have not setup the VM yet please refer to the vagrant repo https://github.com/Anoopdharan1/vagrant
+### If you have not setup the VM yet please refer to the vagrant repo [link to repo](https://github.com/Anoopdharan1/vagrant)

 ### Verify the system details kernel, memory and cpu
 uname -a